PrincetonUniversity/slurm_mnist/README.md

 ## Clone the repo

+Log in to a head node on one of the GPU clusters (Tiger or Adroit).
-First, clone the repo to your home directory using:
+Then clone the repo to your home directory using:

 ```
 git clone https://github.com/bwhicks/slurm_mnist.git